Second lieutenant: United States

 In the United States, second lieutenant is the normal entry-level rank for most commissioned officers in the Army, Marine Corps, Air Force, and Space Force.
 It is equivalent to the rank of ensign in the Navy, Coast Guard, Public Health Service Commissioned Corps, and National Oceanic and Atmospheric Administration Commissioned Officer Corps.

+In the Army and Marine Corps, a second lieutenant typically is a platoon leader who leads a platoon-size element, usually consisting of 16 to 44 soldiers or marines.
+A rifle platoon is composed of several squads with each squad led by a non-commissioned officer as squad leader.
+The second lieutenant is usually assisted by a platoon sergeant who advises and supports the platoon's commanding officer in leading the unit.

-In the Army and Marine Corps, a second lieutenant typically leads a platoon-size element (16 to 44 soldiers or marines).
-In the Army, until December 1917, the rank bore no insignia other than a brown sleeve braid on blouses and an officer's cap device and hat cord.
-In December 1917, a gold-colored bar similar to the silver-colored bar of a first lieutenant was introduced.
-In US military slang, the rank is sometimes called "butterbar" in reference to the insignia.
+In the Army, the rank bore no insignia until December 1917, when a gold-colored bar similar to the silver-colored bar of a first lieutenant was introduced.
+In U.S. military slang, the rank is sometimes called "butterbar" or "brown bar" in reference to the insignia, while "shavetail"—a reference to an unbroken mule—is a derisive nickname.

+Bangladesh

+The rank of second lieutenant has existed in the Bangladesh Army since the Liberation War.
+It is a rank below lieutenant and a rank above master warrant officer.
+In the Army, a second lieutenant serves as the administrative officer or staff officer in a unit.
+In the Navy, the rank of second lieutenant does not exist, its equivalent is sub-lieutenant.